walidboughdiri/mf-maestro/README.md

 - add recommandation "how to write micro-frontends"
 - explain dynamic replacement of microfrontend using props
 - fix bug : clean events from memory when we replace microfrontends using props (memory leak...)
+- add a demo with web components
+- explain css architecture and how to use it
+- add handling of url params (id and nested variables)
+- in events redirect or navigate explain how dynamic params works (:id)